copart3d/part_generation/README.md

       ```

 ## 🔀 Pretrained Models
-The pretrained models can be uploaded [here](https://drive.google.com/drive/folders/1iSgDC-vnN4JlzLyEHzJ1vsd8jUlTQ9rN?usp=sharing).
+The pretrained models are available at [here](https://drive.google.com/drive/folders/1iSgDC-vnN4JlzLyEHzJ1vsd8jUlTQ9rN?usp=sharing).
 And please download *TRELLIS-image-large* weights from [here](https://huggingface.co/microsoft/TRELLIS-image-large/tree/main/ckpts) and put them into `pretrained_models/trellis/ckpts`.

 ## 📦 Data
 1. Download the [PartVerse](https://huggingface.co/datasets/dscdyc/partverse)/[PartVerse-XL](https://huggingface.co/datasets/dscdyc/partversexl) (12K/40K objects with 91K/320K parts) from HuggingFace.
 We have uploaded the initial dataset and are actively working on adding more.